 Illicit Discharge Detection and Elimination Program

-Stormwater runoff is a result of a rain or snow event flowing over impervious surfaceslike streets, sidewalks, and parking lots.
-The runoff can convey pollutants associated with every dayactivities into the storm drain system leading directly to our local waterways.
+Stormwater runoff results from precipitation flowing over non-abosorbant surfaces like streets, sidewalks, and parking lots.
+The runoff can convey pollutants into the storm drain system and directly to our waterways.

 These investigations are friendly visual surveys of commercial and industrial areas around Frederick County to ensure business are not contributing to stormwater runoff pollution and creating "hotspots".
 Frederick County focuses on facilities related to vehicle maintenance operations, restaurants, and construction material wholesalers.
 The investigations evaluate facilities in regards to vehicle operations (if any), outdoor material storage, waste management, and overall housekeeping procedures.

-OSER is required to identify outfalls, or the opening of the end of pipes within a storm drain system, that have flowing water when it has not rained within the last 72 hours.
+Our team identifies outfalls (the open end of pipes along a storm drain system) that have water or liquid flowing when it has not rained within the last 72 hours.
 This is considered dry-weather flow, and is indicative of a potential illicit discharge.
-Once identified, the water is tested for a variety of chemicals in order to isolate a source.
-Once the source is documented, whether a business or a homeowner, the appropriate actions are taken to cease the discharge and ensure proper clean up.
+Samples of the liquid are tested for a variety of chemicals in order to isolate a source.
+Once the source is documented, whether a business or a homeowner, the appropriate actions are taken to cease the discharge and ensure proper cleanup.